ierror/django-js-reverse/README.rst

     JS_REVERSE_EXCLUDE_NAMESPACES = ['admin', 'djdt', ...]

 If you want to include only specific namespaces add them to the `JS_REVERSE_INCLUDE_ONLY_NAMESPACES` setting
+tips:
+ * Use "" for urls without namespace
+ * Use "foo\0" to include urls just from "foo" namaspace and not from any subnamespaces (e.g. "foo:bar")

 ::